R30hedron/Dead-Cells-Autosplitter/README.md

 * Mintys for the initial autosplitter
 * Blargel for previously maintaining the autosplitter.
 * Midknight13 for requesting and verifying autosplitter addresses for the GOG version.
+* Evian for adding the MD5 hashes for update 23.9

 Changelog:
 * 1.1 (May-2020) Major rework of autosplitter; changed to be monolithic and much easier to update